 Over three years, the Solutions to Tackle Energy Poverty (STEP) project empowered >16 000 consumers in (or at risk of) energy poverty with energy efficiency advice.
 To boost positive impacts, it now calls on energy companies and policymakers to engage in scaling up proven solutions.

-Working in nine countries across Europe known to have high numbers of of energy-poor households, STEP sought to bring about positive change in line with its three primary objectives:
+Working in nine countries across Europe known to have high numbers of energy-poor households, STEP sought to bring about positive change in line with its three primary objectives:

 - Provide advice to consumers in or at risk of energy poverty